AbdullahHR10/alx-low_level_programming/0x00-hello_world/README.md

 # ALX SE Programme Project 0x00 - C Hello, World

 This project contains solutions to various C programming tasks as part of the ALX SE Programme Project 0x00.
-Each task is solved with a separate script or C file.
+Each task is solved with a separate script or C file and it focuses on introductory C programming concepts and practices.

 **Author:** Abdullah Hussein